markt-de/puppet-nextcloud/REFERENCE.md

 Specifies the directory where Nextcloud will store user data.
 It MUST reside outside of Nextcloud's installation directory.

+##### `datastatefile`

+Data type: `Stdlib::Compat::Absolute_path`

+A file that is required by the module to work properly.
+This value MUST NOT be changed, because the path is hardcoded in several places.

 ##### `debug`

 Data type: `Boolean`